homeaway/iOS-Coding-Challenge/README.md

 Write a type ahead against the Seat Geek API.
 The type ahead should update a list of results as the search query changes.
 Results can be tapped to view them on a details screen.
 On the details screen the result can be favorited.
 On the type ahead screen, results matching the favorites list should show a visual indication that they are favorited.

-To summarize
+#### Requirements

 1. Write a type ahead against the Seat Geek API
 2. Make a detail screen so the user can drill down into a result
 3. The detail screen should allow the user to favorite/unfavorite the event
 4. Type ahead results should reflect the favorited state of each event
 5. Favorited results should be saved between launches of the app
+6. Include instructions for building the application and any relevant documentation in a README.md file
+7. Please post your submission on Github, Bitbucket or Gitlab

 The two screens can look similar to these: